That is what happens to those who pluck and eat fruits at the wrong time and in the wrong way. Oh, the fruit is good, but they loath it ever after.

 But let a man prove himself, and so let him eat of that bread and drink of the cup; for he who eats and drinks unworthily, without distinguishing the body, eats and drinks judgment to himself.

-In other words, all those conscious of serious sin (mortal sin) would do best to refrain from receiving the Eucharist until after they have gone to confession.
+In other words, all those conscious of serious sin (mortal sin), and that includes leading others into serious sin, would do best to refrain from receiving the Eucharist until after they have gone to confession.
+Divine judgement is no trifling matter.
+Thus whenever the Church forbids someone to receive Holy Communion, her motive is always that of profoundest love.
 It is a dangerous undertaking to consume the Bread of Life!
 There are benefits, to be sure, but there may also be negative consequences.

 The preceding account of the career of Ivan Tolivsky is very loosely based on a science fiction short story I once read in high school.
 Unfortunately, I no longer recall the title or the author.